Records: Ma’Khia Bryant’s sister sought help before shooting

 The agency did not return a message seeking comment about the police records.
 The agency has called Bryant’s death “a tragic loss.”

-A funeral for the 16-year-old girl was scheduled Friday at the First Church of God in Columbus, where two other funerals were held in recent months for Black people shot and killed by police, including for Andre Hill.
+A funeral for the 16-year-old girl was underway Friday afternoon at the First Church of God in Columbus, where two other funerals were held in recent months for Black people shot and killed by police, including for Andre Hill.

 Critics of police use of force and witnesses of Bryant’s shooting - including Bryant’s father and grandmother - have demanded to know why the officer didn’t use other tactics to stop Bryant short of shooting her, such as deploying a stun gun.